Pardon our dust! This site is getting a bit of a makeover and switching hosts.

 MITF and White Spotting in Dogs: A Population Study

-Only the sp allele (spotting) has been identified on the S locus, so other white patterns will all test as S/S.
+Important Note: Only the sp allele (spotting) has been identified on the S locus, so other white patterns will all test as S/S. This includes true irish markings (often written as Si).
+If you color test your dog who phenotypes with irish markings but genotypes as S/S, your dog likely has at least one copy of true irish markings!

 The K Locus

-KB/- - Dominant Black.
-Because it's a dominant allele, a dog only needs one copy in order to express.
+Dominant Black: Because it's a dominant allele, a dog only needs one copy in order to express dominatn black.
 In most cases, a dog carrying one copy of the Dominant Black allele will only appear black (aside from white patterns).
-The exceptions to this would be liver (b/b), blue (d/d), sometimes grizzle (eg), recessive red (e/e) and ghost tan (unknown locus/allele).
+The exceptions to this would be liver (b/b), blue (d/d), sometimes grizzle (eg), recessive red (e/e) and seal (unknown locus/allele).
 These alleles all modify, dilute, or hide the eumelanin in different ways.

-ky/ky - wild type, or non-dominant black.
-This is the most recessive allele on the K locus, and does not alter appearance.
-A dog that is homozygous for ky will not express dominant black or brindle, but instead express whatever other alleles are present on loci E, A, D, B, and S. They can still express eumelanin in their coats from the A and E loci, and will likely still have dark pigment on their nose and eyes.
+The ky allele: This is the most recessive allele on the K locus, and does not alter appearance.
+A dog that is homozygous for ky will not express dominant black or brindle, but instead express whatever other alleles are present on the other color loci.
+They can still express eumelanin in their coats from the A and E loci.

 The E Locus

-eg/- Grizzle.
-Grizzle is not a specific color or pattern but rather an allele that modifies other colors and patterns.
+Grizzle: Grizzle is not a specific color or pattern but rather an allele that modifies other colors and patterns.
 It is Recessive to Em, and E, but dominant to e.
-In salukis, grizzle is dominant to E.
+When paired with eumelanin on the K locus, it seems to fade the color to shades of silver.
+When paired with the A locus, it seems to restrict the expression of eumelanin markings.

-e/e - Recessive Red.
+Recessive Red: Also called “recessive yellow”.
 Recessive Red completely eliminates all black hair pigment except for somatic mutations.
 Sometimes it can affect the pigment of the skin on the nose, lips, and eyelids too.
 The intensity of this red can vary from almost white to a rich dark red/brown.
-It can be tricky to differentiate between recessive red and clear sable.
-Usually clear sables will have at least some black whiskers while recessive reds will have no black hairs at all, unless they express somatic mutations.
+It can be tricky to differentiate between recessive red and a grizzle cream or a clear sable.
+Usually grizzle cream will have dark silver on their ear tips that fades with age, clear sables will have at least some black whiskers, but recessive reds will have no black hairs at all, unless they express somatic mutations.

-E/- - Extension.
-The Extension allele does not appear as a specific color or pattern, similar to ky.
+The E Allele: This allele does not appear as a specific color or pattern, similar to ky.
 E is recessive to Em, but dominant to eg and e-- meaning a dog who is E/eg will not show the effects of grizzle and instead will show whatever color/pattern they have on the A locus, and/or K locus.
 When testing dogs, E is the "process of elimination" allele.
 When a dog tests negative for Em, Eg, and e, labs will list results as E.

 Liver and Blue

-Blue/Dilute - d/d - Like liver, dilute will affect any eumelanin and dilutes it to a grey color (including nose, eyelid, and lip pigment).
-Eyes will be more of a yellow color.
+Blue/Dilute: Like liver, dilute will affect any eumelanin and dilutes it to a grey color (including nose, eyelid, and lip pigment).
+Eyes will usually be more of a yellow or tea color.
 Sometimes the pigment will be dark enough that the dog will appear to be a typical silver.
 However, in bright sunlight and next to a dog with dark black pigment, it is more noticeable.
-In some breeds, hair loss is associated with dilute (called Canine Dilute Alopecia), but there hasn’t been evidence of this existing in Borzoi or Silken Windhounds.
+In some breeds, hair loss is associated with dilute (called Color Dilute Alopecia), but there hasn’t been evidence of this existing in borzoi or silken windhounds.
 D/D (capital letters) indicates no presence of dilute.
-Dilute is quite rare in borzoi.
+Dilute is quite rare in borzoi, and a bit more common in silkens.
+Confusingly, some dilute silkens look closer to liver with a more brown-ish grey nose, and coat.

-Grizzle, eg, truly deserves its own section in a color break down because it has such a broad influence over other alleles.
-In some cases, eg restricts pigment and modifies the pattern (black and tan).
-In other cases, it seems to dilute both eumelanin and pheomelanin.
-Through coat color genotype testing in Borzoi, Silkens, Salukis, and Afghan Hounds, we have come to better understand the unique ways in which this allele can interact with other genes.
+Grizzle, the eg allele, truly deserves its own section in a color break down because it has such a broad influence over other alleles.
+When combined with the K locus, it seems to lighten the eumelanin to a more silvery color.
+When combined with the A locus, it seems to restrict the expression of eumelanin markings.
+Interestingly, it also seems to lighten the intensity of Through coat color genotype testing in Borzoi, Silkens, Salukis, and Afghan Hounds, we have come to better understand the unique ways in which this allele can interact with other genes.

 What we have concluded is that the phenotype of a homozygous eg hound depends entirely on what is happening on the K locus and A locus.
 If the dog is E/eg or Em/eg, then Grizzle will not affect the other loci, and the dog will not express any of the various grizzle looks below.

-Cream/Clear Sable - ky/ky eg/eg Ay/- - When grizzle affects the Ay allele, it makes any black markings recede, similarly to how classic grizzle makes the at/at black markings recede.
+Cream: This can also create other red intensities but most often we see the lighter end of the spectrum with cream and gold.
+When grizzle affects the Ay allele, it makes any black markings recede, similarly to how classic grizzle makes the at/at black markings recede.
 So much so that any remaining eumelanin is typically only visible on the ear tips, with a silvery look.
 Puppies with this genotype are often born with silvery markings that fade over time.
 This genotype can be hard to differentiate from recessive red, e/e, because there are sometimes no black hairs to be found, even on the whiskers.
-Note, this isn’t the only genotype for solid creams or lighter pheomelanin.
+Note, this isn’t the only genotype for solid creams or lighter phæomelanin.
 Some sables without eg can be clear and have light phæomelanin, as well as the aforementioned recessive red.

-Silver Brindle - Kbr/- eg/eg Ay/Ay - When the A locus is sable instead of black and tan, all eumelanin on the K locus becomes diluted.
+Silver Brindle: When the A locus is sable (Ay) instead of black and tan (at/at), all eumelanin on the K locus becomes lightened.
 As such, the brindle stripes become a silver color.
-Because grizzle dilutes pheomelanin as well, the end result can sometimes look like a silver dog with slightly darker silver stripes.
-With darker pheomelanin, the dog might instead appear to have silver stripes on a more cream/gold base.
+Because grizzle dilutes phæomelanin as well, the end result can sometimes look like a silver dog with slightly darker silver stripes.
+With darker phæomelanin, the dog might instead appear to have silver stripes on a more gold base.
+We call that gold brindle.

-Black and Silver - KB/- eg/eg at/at - Just like with Silver/Chinchilla, eg dilutes eumelanin from the K locus but leaves eumelanin from the A locus mostly untouched.
+Black and Silver: Just like with Silver, eg dilutes eumelanin from the K locus but leaves eumelanin from the A locus mostly untouched.
 This genotype is almost identical to classic grizzle, save for the addition of dominant black (KB).
 Instead of modifying at/at to create a widow’s peak marking, dogs retain their at/at markings but with silver instead of tan.
-Sometimes varying degrees of phæomelanin remains on legs.
+Sometimes varying degrees of phæomelanin remain on the legs.
 Interestingly enough, as dogs with this genotype grey with age, it appears to first affect the cheeks and pips, but then follows the classical grizzle pattern, eventually creating that widow’s peak.